Lions-Eye-Institute/LEI_SFD/datasheet.md

 # Maintenance

 ## Who will be supporting/hosting/maintaining the dataset?
-The dataset will be hosted on GitHub
+The dataset will be hosted on GitHub and maintained by LEI staff.

 ## How can the owner/curator/manager of the dataset be contacted?
 Email: [andrew.turpin@lei.org.au](mailto:andrew.turpin@lei.org.au)